Seven Key Ministries

 - Worship Ministry (The Gospel of Christ preached, taught)

-These are the seven key ministries needed within the Church that we have identified as the key links to successful outreach and church growth.
-Every growing church has them in common and actively engaged.
-A church may have more than seven ministries in its organizational structure, but without these seven key ministries in place and linked together it is almost impossible for a church to be a Great Commission Church within its community.
-You may call a ministry we’ve identified by a different name, or not even realize it exists, but when any one of these seven key ministry links becomes weak or broken, it will be impossible for the leaders and members to pull in the same direction needed for successful church growth.
-No matter the strength of any one of the rest, one weak or missing link breaks the chain of events required for church growth and causing stagnation or decline.
-CAA Ministries has written a series of short instructional manuals or documents to help you and your church with each one of these seven key ministries we’ve identified as existing in growing churches.
+These are the seven key ministries needed within the church that we have identified as the key links to successful outreach and church growth.
+Although, a church may have more than seven ministries in its organizational structure.
+Still, it is almost impossible for a church to grow in guest retention, membership, and baptisms without these seven key ministries in place and linked together.
+You may call a ministry we’ve identified by a different name or not even realize it exists.
+Still, when any of these seven key ministry links becomes weak or broken, it will be impossible for the church leadership to pull in the same direction needed for successful church growth.
+No matter the strength of any of the rest, one weak or missing link breaks the chain of events required for church growth and causes stagnation or decline.
+CAA Ministries has written a series of short instructional manuals or documents to help you and your church with each of these seven key ministries that we’ve identified as existing in growing churches we visited.

 Supporting manuals and documents for all Seven of these key ministries are made available free of charge by clicking HERE